 Handle Restatements (Prior Period Adjustments) properly with all directly and indirectly affected values able to be shown in a different style.

-Provide for quarterly accounts as needed for stock exchange reporting by public companies, and annual accounts for regulatory and annual report purposes.
-(As per “What Braiins is Not” below, monthly reporting is not covered.)
+Include smart input/editing optimised for accuracy and ease of use with intelligent prompting, and validation at the point of input/editing, rather than provide for basic repetitive data entry key punching speed as links to general accounting systems (Cloud or In-House) will provide the bulk of the required data.

 Keep data indefinitely – until specifically deleted.